cancergenetrust/cgtd/cgtd/README.md

 # Cancer Gene Trust Daemon (Prototype)

-A prototype Flask based web server allowing simple drag and drop submission to ipfs and Ethereum.
+A prototype Flask based web server allowing simple drag and drop submission to ipfs and ethereum.

 # Build, Debug and Test Locally

+Note: All of the following use docker containers so that the only required dependency is make and docker.

-Start an ipfs and test Ethereum chain locally in containers:
+Start an ipfs and test ethereum chain locally in containers:

     make stop init ipfs ethereum

+Compile the ethereum contract and add it to the test chain:

+    make compile

+Now wait a bit for geth to mine the contract.
+You can see ethereum logs by:

+    docker logs -f ethereum

 Build and start a cgtd container linked to the preceding containers:

     make build debug

-Web submission form at [http://localhost:5000]

-RESTful API doc at [http://localhost:5000]

 Note: make debug runs the cgtd daemon out of the current directory with auto-reload so you can edit, test, and debug continuously.

+Web submission form at [http://localhost:5000/add.html]

+List of transactions at [http://localhost:5000/transactions.html]

+RESTful API doc at [http://localhost:5000/api]

 Run pytest inside of the running cgtd container: